-This course establishes the importance of a formalized marketing/advertising program in successful hotel operation.
-It traces the steps in developing a sales presentation, a product and marketing analysis and the development of a marketing plan and its relationship to the overall profitable operation of the hotel or restaurant.
+This course establishes the importance of a formalized marketing program in successful hotel, restaurant and tourism operations.
 Prerequisites: HRTM 101, 211.

 HRTM 334 Tourism Destinations (3:3:0)

 This course examines the major national and international tourism destinations according to their attractiveness and accessibility to tourists.
 Prerequisite: HRTM 232.